ibrahimcesar/middy-idempotent/README.md

 [Middy](https://middy.js.org/) is a very simple middleware engine that allows you to simplify your AWS Lambda code when using Node.js.
 This middleware aims to simplify the implementations of a idempotent API.

-Make an API idempotent is not [trivial as much people think](https://awslabs.github.io/aws-lambda-powertools-python/develop/utilities/idempotency/), you could take a look at _Lambda Powertools for Python_ from AWS that does a great job to explain this use case and a concrete way to implement.
+Making an API idempotent is [not trivial as much people think](https://awslabs.github.io/aws-lambda-powertools-python/develop/utilities/idempotency/), and you could take a look at _Lambda Powertools for Python_ from AWS that does a great job to explain this use case and a concrete way to implement.
 There's also this great article from [Malcolm Featonby](https://twitter.com/mfeatonby), [Making retries safe with idempotent APIs](https://aws.amazon.com/builders-library/making-retries-safe-with-idempotent-APIs/) featured in the Amazon Builder's Library as [Architecture level 300](https://aws.amazon.com/blogs/architecture/category/learning-levels/advanced-300/) which falls ins the _advanced_ classification.

 ## 🚀 Install